-Conventional methods of early detection, failed for an old friend, who, without any early warning, died from a sudden heart attack.
-There was no early warning signal before he died.
-Conventional early detection, or treatment did not give him any heart attack prevention.
-Even though he had all the resources available to a medical doctor living in Beverly Hills, the conventional early detection methods for prevention failed him.
-He deserved better.
+Conventional methods of early detection failed for an old friend, who died from a sudden heart attack without any early warning signal.
+Even though he was a medical doctor living in Beverly Hills, the conventional early detection methods for heart attack prevention failed for him.
+He deserved better!

 When Early Detection Is Too Late

-Do you still believe the so-called early detection that's been around for decades, and early treatments with prescription medicines are enough to prevent a heart attack?
-The big empty promise is that they work, but my experience shows they are clearly not enough.
+Today we have the new (since 2021) "Sudden Adult Death."
+Do you still trust the "early detection" methods to prevent a heart attack?
+Those tests have been around for decades.
+The big empty promise is that they will keep you alive, but my experience shows that this "early detection" is clearly not enough.
 About 30% of people with heart disease have a heart attack as their first symptom.
 For about 50% of them, it's fatal.
 Conventional early detection can easily fail as preventive medicine.
 For my old friend it is too late, but not for you.